 The Summary of Expenses Table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
-More information about management fees, fee waivers and other expenses is available in "Management of the Fund" starting on page 27 of this prospectus.
+More information about management fees, fee waivers and other expenses is available in "Management of the Fund" starting on page 25 of this prospectus.

-The following example illustrates the hypothetical expenses that you would pay on a \$1,000 investment assuming annual expenses attributable to shares remain unchanged and shares earn a 5% annual return (the example assumes the Fund's Expense Limitation Agreement will remain in effect for only one year and does not include any transaction fee that may be imposed by certain financial firms):
+The following example illustrates the hypothetical expenses that you would pay on a \$1,000 investment assuming annual expenses attributable to shares remain unchanged and shares earn a 5% annual return (the example assumes the Fund's Expense Limitation Agreement will remain in effect for only one year):